 - Master of Arts in Teaching

-- o Elementary Education
+- Elementary Education

-- o Secondary Education
+- Secondary Education

 - Special Education

 - Master of Science in Education

-- o Building Level Administration
+- Building Level Administration

 - Curriculum and Instruction

-- o General Education

 Master's Programs Learning Outcomes

 The thrust of the graduate programs is performance based.
 It provides an intensive, integrated curriculum that requires all graduate students to complete self-assessment, to design and evaluate curriculum from a field research base, and to report their findings for publication.
 OCU's research has determined that this approach meets the needs of its constituents as it provides professional growth in (a) communicating with others, (b) assisting restructuring and reforming current instructional practices in the schools, (c) developing leadership skills necessary in working with students, parents/caregivers, and community leaders, and (d) providing hands-on opportunities for educators to conduct research and to assess the value of identified pedagogical strategies.